hermesboo/SSAPA/README.md

 Then run it as sudo and you're set.

-Or just do 'sudo sh ~path/to/the/folder/with/files/install.sh'
+Or just do `sudo sh ~path/to/the/folder/with/files/install.sh`

 Then just run it through the terminal or w/e and after that restart pulseaudio